edinel/recipes/_recipes/IndianCabbageStir-Fry.md

     - "After the seeds stop sputtering, add the tumeric, sliced cabbage and sautee for a bit."
     - "Add the garlic, salt, and cayenne and toss well."
     - "Cover, reduce the heat to medium, and steam until the cabbage is crisp-tender, about 5 minutes."
-    - Serve hot with a little yogurt or raita.
+    - "Serve hot with a little yogurt or raita."

+    ---
+    Super-duper Tasty